utubun/courses/moba/Intro2LinuxCLI01.md

 ---

-# Few words about the pipes
+# Pipes

-### Usage
+### Intro

 What if want *to chain* commands?
-Or, in other words, *pipe* the output of one command into another command?
+Can we *pipe* the output of one command into another command?
 We can use `|` known as a *pipe operator* for this purpose.
-Let say we are interested only in *last 50 lines* of our `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file, however not all of them, but only *first 3 lines*?
+Imagine we are interested only in *last 50 lines* of our `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file, however not all of them, but only *first 3 lines*?

 ```bash
 tail ./data/in/txt/ncbi_pa_assemblies_gbff.txt -n 50 | head -n 3
 ```
 ### Hands-on

-Repeat the example avbove, but this time, try to find the what are the first 2 lines of the last 123 lines of the `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file.
+Repeat the example avbove, but this time, try to find what are the first 2 lines of the last 123 lines of the `./data/in/txt/ncbi_pa_assemblies_gbff.txt` file.

 ---

 # more on reading the files

-### Usage
+### Intro

-Instead of `cat` you can use `more` to read text files (and more).
+Instead of `cat` we can use `more` to read text files (and more).
 The basic workaround is the same as for `cat`, however `more` accepts more optional arguments, and allows you to navigate through the text document in more comfortable way.

 ```bash
 more -d ./data/in/txt/ncbi_pa_assemblies_gbff.txt